 Prostate cancer tends to occur most commonly in men over the age of 50, with a mean age at diagnosis of 66.
 The incidence of prostate cancer increases with age; the lifetime risk for the average American man is about one-in-seven.
 Well-established risk factors include older age, family history (esp. multiple first-degree male relatives diagnosed with prostate cancer at an early age), and race (African Americans and Caribbean men of African ancestry are at greater risk).
-Other potential risk factors thought to be associated prostate cancer include a Western diet high in saturated fat and obesity.
+Other potential risk factors thought to be associated with prostate cancer include a Western diet high in saturated fat and obesity.

 The overwhelming majority of prostate cancers are adenocarcinomas, which arises from the glandular (acinar) component of the prostate.
 Other rare and atypical types of prostate cancer include ductal carcinoma, mucinous carcinoma, signet-ring cell carcinoma, small cell carcinoma, clear cell adenocarcinoma and giant cell carcinoma.
 These rare and atypical variants often act aggressively and may respond differently to therapy than the more common prostate adenocarcinoma.